smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 #### Buttons Plugin

-Connects to the `Buttons` component of SDL Core.
+Connects to the `Buttons` component of SDL Core.
 This plugin would also communicate ButtonPress events to other plugins where needed.

 *Features:*